DIPlib/diplib/README.md

 ## Linking against the library

 When using *CMake*, and importing the `DIP` target into your project in the right way, you will just need to link against the `DIP` target and everything will be configured correctly.
-Otherise, there are several macros that you should define when building any program that links against *DIPlib*:
+Otherwise, there are several macros that you should define when building any program that links against *DIPlib*:

 If *DIPlib* was build with the `DIP_SHARED_LIBRARY` flag was not set, then you need to define the `DIP__IS_STATIC`